 Progressive Tax Policy

-I believe in tax policy in which those who can afford to pay the most actually pay their fair share.
-The tax code should be simplified and clarified and made more fair.
+I believe in a tax policy in which those who can afford to pay the most actually pay their fair share.
+The tax code should be simplified and clarified and made fairer.
 It does not make sense to tax labor at a higher rate than investment income.
 This is a prime example of a regressive tax policy.
 The ultra-wealthy should pay their fair share by paying a small tax on their wealth as well as on their income.
-This will assist us in obtaining the resources we need for programs we need to grow the economy, protect the environment and address income inequality.
+This will assist us in obtaining the resources we need for programs we need to grow the economy, protect the environment, and address income inequality.

 I would support a wealth tax on the top 0.1 percent – those who have a net worth of at least $32 million.
-These initiatives could fund housing, college education, and cancellation of student debt.
+These initiatives could fund housing, college education, and the cancellation of student debt.

 Historically, we have seen too many trade deals lower the labor and environmental standards that workers in all countries deserve.
-Having co-taught a course on NAFTA at UNM law school during a summer program in Guanajuato, Mexico, I understand that fighting for fair trade deals is fundamentally about fighting for jobs, workers’ standards of living, the environment and building a sustainable economy that benefits us all.
+Having co-taught a course on NAFTA at UNM law school during a summer program in Guanajuato, Mexico, I understand that fighting for fair trade deals is fundamentally about fighting for jobs, workers’ standards of living, the environment, and building a sustainable economy that benefits us all.
 We must also consider consumer standards and protection as we negotiate these deals.

-I will stand up for New Mexican workers and support only fair trade deals that protect our jobs, working conditions and the environment.
+I will stand up for New Mexican workers and support only fair trade deals that protect our jobs, working conditions, and the environment.
 While trade is important to our economy, too often, multinational trade deals have not done enough to protect workers.